In this Kitchen Nightmares episode, Gordon Ramsay visits Anna Vincenzo's in Boca Raton, Florida.

 He and his team work together to pull off a big surprise for CeCe and her staff.

-The restaurant has a makeover with all new tableware, a caricature of CeCe and a new family style menu.
+There is a caricature of CeCe and a new family style menu.

 CeCe was so happy that she hugged Gordon and is in tears.